strimzi/kafka-env-var-config-provider/README.md

 config.providers.env.class=io.strimzi.kafka.EnvVarConfigProvider
 ```

-Once you initialize it, you can use it to load data from Kubernetes.
+Once you initialize it, you can use it to load data from environment variables.
 For example:
 ```properties
 option=${env:MY_ENV_VAR}